Baroque Oboe

 In 1975 I had the good fortune to hear the renowned baroque oboist Bruce Haynes give a lecture/demonstration at the Detroit Institute of Arts.
 I was 'smitten' and immediately after the lecture asked him if I might order one of his Denner copies.
 For various reasons Bruce declined, but pointed me in the direction of a young maker named Michael Seyfrit.
 A few months later I took delivery of one of Michael's Denner copies, and it served me well for four years.

-Since then I have owned several other makes of hautboy: a Stanesby copy by Harry Vas Dias, a Saxon oboe by Joel Robinson, three Eichentopf copies by Sand Dalton of Lopez Island, WA, a Denner copy by Harry Vas Dias, a Bizey copy by Mark Kirkpatrick (a'= 392 Hz), and a Sattler copy by Jacqueline Sorel of the Netherlands.
+Since then I have owned several other makes of hautboy: a Stanesby copy by Harry Vas Dias, a Saxon oboe by Joel Robinson, three Eichentopf copies by Sand Dalton of Lopez Island, WA, a Denner copy by Harry Vas Dias, a Bizey copy by Mary Kirkpatrick (a'= 392 Hz), a Sattler copy by Jacqueline Sorel of the Netherlands, and most recently, a copy after Kenigsperger by Owen Watkins.

 In 2016 I took delivery of the Sand Dalton Eichentopf copy pictured below.